 There are other options on the North Shore too, including the Turtle Bay Resort and a variety of hotels within Haleiwa.
 Really, book what fits your travel style and know that you’re on Oahu and you’ll probably spend minimal time there because there’s so much else to do.

-Or if you’re looking for non-AirBNB lodging…
+Or if you’re looking for North Shore Oahu lodging…

-East Side – Kanehoe Bay and Lanikai
+East Side Beaches – Kanehoe Bay and Lanikai

 If your accommodations on Oahu are up on the North Shore, be sure to take the scenic route to get to Lanikai.
 You’ll wind past crashing waves and steep green mountains.
 They’re the views Jurassic Park is made of (and you can stop at the Kualoa Ranch where it was filmed).
 This will also give you the chance to stop off at a local shop or Foodland to get beach snacks and delicious Oahu food… cuz you’ll never want to leave the beaches of Lanikai.